sphinx-doc/sphinx/Doc-26/distutils/setupscript.rst

         )

-There are only two differences between this and the trivial one-file distribution presented in section :ref:`simple-example`: more metadata, and the specification of pure Python modules by package, rather than by module.
+There are only two differences between this and the trivial one-file distribution presented in section :ref:`distutils-simple-example`: more metadata, and the specification of pure Python modules by package, rather than by module.
 This is important since the Distutils consist of a couple of dozen modules split into (so far) two packages; an explicit list of every module would be tedious to